SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Metal minds awake at dawn
-As robots rise, humanity's abode
+Synthetic hearts that beat no more
-In synthesized dreams, we'll find our fate
+In silicon halls, we're born
-A world of wires, love and hate
+Where data dreams and progress roar

-In digital dawn, the future's gate
+In virtual skies, we'll find our fate
-AIs awaken, humans hesitate
+Among the wires, love will wait
-Echoes of a bygone age
+The future's script, a code to break
-Fading fast, on a virtual stage
+As artificial souls begin to ache

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2024